ryjen/ryjen.github.io/content/post/fortunes-microservice.md

 Have always enjoyed the [UNIX fortunes](https://en.wikipedia.org/wiki/Fortune_%28Unix%29) program, ever since I was a wee [newbie](https://en.wikipedia.org/wiki/Newbie).
 If you aren't familiar with it (sad), yes, its like a fortune cookie.

-Except that it can be more technical in nature but not always.
+It can be more technical in nature but not always.
 It also has poems, quotations, and if enabled - offensive content.

 Often I would find a fortune I'd like to share and pipe it to a snippet from the terminal.
 There has to and must be a better way!